Real-Time Dam Levels

 Water Level Analysis

-Lake Repulse is experiencing significant storage depletion.
-At 22.7%, the facility only holds 16 GL.
+Water levels at Lake Repulse are noticeably below historical averages.
+With the reservoir sitting at just 24.6%, the total available volume is 16 GL.
 Drought conditions appear to be heavily impacting this specific catchment area.

 Catchment & Hydrological Impact